macleginn/bivaltyp/content/languages/descriptions/Turkish.md

 The predicate agrees with the subject in person and number.
 3rd person singular agreement markers have zero exponents and are not reflected in the glosses.
 Non-core arguments are flagged by oblique cases or by postpositions.
 The comitative marker can be realized either as a suffix or as a postposition.
 All the postpositions attested in the questionnaire take the unmarked or the genitive form of the noun.
 The genitive case can mark clause-level constituents standing in a possessive relationship with the subject (3).
-These constituents can be freely separated from their (semantic) possessees, pronominalized, etc.
+These constituents can be freely separated from their (semantic) possessees, the possessees can be pronominalized, etc.

 ```
 (3) Mehmed-in	şimdi	on	lira-sı		kal-dı.